 The BPPD operates with 11 sworn officers, one non-sworn officer, and 25 reserves (volunteers).
 All of the District's sworn personnel are required to meet the standards established by the Commission on California Peace Officer Standards and Training.
 The BPPD service area is divided into two beats: Beat 1 includes Broadmoor Village with 40 streets; Beat 2, with 12 streets, covers the Hillside area and areas to the east.
-The BPPD provides 24-hour coverage through a combination of full-time officers and reserves.
+The BPPD provides 24-hour coverage of two full-time officers and additional services through a combination of full-time officers and reserves.

-Each shift is staffed by a minimum of two personnel, each working a 12-hour shift.
+Each shift is staffed by a minimum of two full-time officers, each working a 12-hour shift.
 Weekdays, special holidays, or event days have additional staffing, including the Department Commander, a supervisor, and the Chief who is a qualified police officer for duty purposes.
 Reserve Officers supplement the staffing for patrol and community events and assist with filling sick leave and vacation shifts.
 In unusual situations, off-duty personnel are called back to work to assist with basic services or in the case of a major crime incident where staff resources may be stretched thin.
-The BPPD is a signatory to the countywide emergency response joint powers authority (JPA) and has received assistance on a few occasions from neighboring police agencies.
+The BPPD is a signatory to the countywide emergency response joint powers authority (JPA) and has received assistance on a few occasions from neighboring police agencies as well as assisted other agencies when requested.